kristoff-it/redis-setne/README.md

 The command can also be used to create new keys or transform an existing key to a string type, exactly like `SET` does.

-# Obtaining the module
+## Obtaining the module
-You can download this module from the Releases section on GitHub or compile it yourself.
+### Download precompiled binaries from GitHub
-In Releases I provide macOS and 64bit linux binaries.
+In the releases section I provide x86_64 binaries for macOS and Linux.

+### Compile the code
 To compile the code you need to download a copy of [the Zig compiler](https://ziglang.org).

 This command will compile a dynamic library for your own architecture: